pattazl/navigate-mark-edit-history/README.md

 # Navigate and mark Edit History

 A Visual Studio Extension for quick navigation of edits/markers (NEH) .
-This is a fork and derivative of [Edit History Bookmarks](https://github.com/pgsandstrom/vscode-navigate-edit-history) , add multi-lang(Chinese) support and marker style function
+This is a fork and derivative of [Edit History Bookmarks](https://github.com/pgsandstrom/vscode-navigate-edit-history) , add multi-lang(Chinese) support , marker style , clear all in current file and so on.

 [中文文档 Gitee ](https://gitee.com/pattazl/navigate-mark-edit-history) [中文文档 Github](https://github.com/pattazl/navigate-mark-edit-history/blob/main/README_ZH.md)